 The school’s gym was build after World War II.
 It had been an old theater or barrack from Fort McPherson.
 It was given to Cherokee County where a stage and the hardwood floors were installed.
 The ball field and playground land was purchased from Elbert V. Cochran.
 Mr. Cochran and several members of the community worked together to build the ball field for baseball games in the community.
 Cochran Field was dedicated in his honor.

-With the construction of a new middle school in 1985, Free Home changed from serving grades one through eight to serving kindergarten through grade six.
-With more growth in the community, the school changed again to include kindergarten through fourth grade for the 2000-2001 school year.
-For the 2004-2005 school year, boundary lines were redrawn reducing the enrollment and changing the grade configuration once again to kindergarten through fifth grades.
+With the construction of a middle school in 1985, Dean Rusk Middle, Free Home changed from serving grades kindergarten through eighth to serving kindergarten through grade six.
+With more growth in the community, the school’s configuration changed to include only kindergarten through fourth grades, while fifth and sixth grade students were transported to Macedonia Elementary, for the 2000-2001 school year.
+In the fall of 2004, Creekland Middle School opened and boundary lines were redrawn reducing the enrollment and changing the grade configuration once again to kindergarten through fifth grades.